Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Tools Of The Trade

-There are tools that will be needed to mount the scope on the rifle.
+Some tools will be needed to mount the scope on the rifle.
 It is always good to check the user’s manual to ensure you have all of the tools to get the job done.

 1. Torque Wrench